kwalczak80/Arduino-Quiz/README.md

   <li>CSS - when using the official <a href="https://jigsaw.w3.org/css-validator/"> (Jigsaw) Validator.</a>, no errors or warnings were found during the code validation process.</li>

   ![CSS validator check results](docs/screenshots/css-validator-check.png "CSS validator check results")
-  <li>JSHint - when using the official <a href="https://jshint.com/"> JavaScript Code Quality Tool</a> I discovered missing semi-colons on lines 84, 142, 161, 173, 197 and 200.This issue was corrected immediately.
+  <li>JSHint - when using the official <a href="https://jshint.com/"> JavaScript Code Quality Tool</a> I discovered missing semi-colons on lines 56, 57.
+This issue was corrected immediately.
 No other warnings or errors are presented.</li>

   ![JSHint validator check results](docs/screenshots/jshint-validator-testing.png "JSHint validator check results")
 </ul>